codio/site/source/docs/teacher/create/lti.html.md

 ---

-Codio support full integration with any Learning Management System that support the LTI interface such as Moodle, Blackboard, Canvas and many others.
+Codio supports full integration with any Learning Management System that support the LTI interface such as Moodle, Blackboard, Canvas and many others.

 ### Authentication and account creation
 Once you have configured the LTI/LMS settings, your LMS manages all aspects of signing in to Codio as well as account creation.
 All your teachers and students need is LMS account.